In Depth Patient Reports - default

 Acute exacerbations occur, on average, between two and three times a year in patients with moderate-to-severe COPD.
 They are most often triggered by infections.
 Smokers have more exacerbations than nonsmokers.

-Researchers have discovered that a clot that blocks an artery in the lung (a pulmonary embolus) is present in as many as a quarter of all COPD exacerbations.
+A clot that blocks an artery in the lung (a pulmonary embolus) may be present in as many as a quarter of all COPD exacerbations.
 COPD patients are at higher risk for embolisms than the general public.

-Acute exacerbations get better on their own, but they are still the most common cause of hospitalization in COPD patients.
+Acute exacerbations get better on their own.
+But they are still the most common cause of hospitalization in COPD patients.
 Frequent episodes cause lung function to deteriorate quickly.
-Patients never recover to the condition they were in before the last exacerbation.
+Patients may not recover to the condition they were in before the last exacerbation.

 Reduced Quality of Life and Mood

 Nearly half of COPD patients report some limitation in daily activities.
-They have trouble walking up stairs or carrying even small packages.
+They may have trouble walking up stairs or carrying even small packages.
 Breathing becomes hard work.
 More than half of patients with COPD have difficulty sleeping (insomnia).
-Such impairment in quality of life can negatively affect mood.

 Those with COPD are more likely to have anxiety, depression, or another psychiatric disorder than people in the general population.
 Women with COPD are more susceptible to psychological problems than men.